diskoverdata/diskover-docs/source_files/search_syntax.md

 You can find mome examples with field names in the [Searching on Time](#search_time) and [Searching on Size](#search_size) sections.

-Here are the detault field names.
+#### Default Fields Names

 This list can also be found in the help page of the user interface:

 - **atime** - access Time
 - **costpergb** - storage space cost